etaque/elm-transit-router/README.md

 ```

-Now for animations, there is `getTransition`, to be used with [elm-transit-style](http://package.elm-lang.org/packages/etaque/elm-transit-style/latest) (or directly with `Transit.getStatus` and `Transit.getValue` from [elm-transit](http://package.elm-lang.org/packages/etaque/elm-transit/latest) for more insights).
+Now for animations, there is `getTransition`, to be used with [elm-transit-style](http://package.elm-lang.org/packages/etaque/elm-transit-style/latest) (or directly with `Transit.getStatus` and `Transit.getValue` from [elm-transit](http://package.elm-lang.org/packages/etaque/elm-transit/latest)).

 ```elm
 contentView : Address Action -> Model -> Html